-Oheso owners Kyoko and Frank have created a successful business and strong international appeal in Hiroshima’s rural destination of Sera thanks to their hard work and dedication to the needs of their customers and community.
+Oheso Cafe owners Kyoko and Frank have created a successful business, selling amazing bread and food, in rural Sera in the north of Hiroshima Prefecture through their hard work and dedication to the needs of their customers and community.

 Organic Farm & Organic Growth